What is Actuarial Value?

 What about Out-of-Network benefits?

-The Center for Consumer Information and Insurance Oversight (CCIIO) has announced they intend to propose that the Actuarial Value only consider the in-network benefits.
+The Center for Consumer Information and Insurance Oversight (CCIIO) has announced the Actuarial Value only consider the in-network benefits.

 What if a plan doesn’t fit into the AV calculator?

 HHS will permit such plans to obtain an actuarial certification that the plan design fits into the calculator logic or to obtain an actuarial certification that adjustments to the AV calculator-produced value are appropriate.